House Democrats hope to pass funding bill to avert shutdown

-WASHINGTON (AP) — Democrats controlling the House hope to pass a government-wide temporary funding bill on Tuesday that would keep federal agencies fully up and running into December and prevent a partial shutdown of the government after the current budget year expires at the end of the month.
+WASHINGTON (AP) — Democrats controlling the House pressed ahead Tuesday with a government-wide temporary funding bill that would keep federal agencies fully up and running into December and prevent a partial shutdown of the government after the current budget year expires at the end of the month.

-But a mini-furor over farm subsidies is threatening to delay passage of the measure.
-It ignited when Democratic leaders left out a provision requested by President Donald Trump and backed strongly by Capitol Hill Republicans that would give the administration continued immediate authority to dole out Agriculture Department farm bailout funds.
+House Speaker Nancy Pelosi appears likely to reverse course yet again on the issue of farm aid, Democratic and GOP aides said, okaying a provision requested by President Donald Trump and backed strongly by Capitol Hill Republicans that would give the administration continued immediate authority to dole out Agriculture Department farm bailout funds.

+Democrats from farm country also were insisting on the provision and appeared to be a driving force in getting Pelosi, D-Calif., to put it into the measure.
+Democrats also appeared likely to win a higher food benefit for families whose children are unable to receive free or reduced lunches because schools are closed over the coronavirus.

-Democrats from farm country are reluctant to approve the measure without the GOP-backed provision, and Tuesday's vote is in doubt.
-House passage would send the measure to the GOP-controlled Senate and a potential floor fight, but there's no appetite on either side for a government shutdown.
+The emerging deal would permit the measure to speed through the House Tuesday night and would probably ensure smooth sailing in the GOP-held Senate.
+There's no appetite on either side for a government shutdown.

 Democrats complain that the Trump administration has favored southern states such as Georgia — a key swing state and home of Agriculture Secretary Sonny Perdue — and larger producers in distributing bailout funds.
 Farmers are suffering from low commodity prices and the effects of higher tariffs imposed by Trump.
 Trump announced a new $13 billion allotment of bailout funding at a political rally in Wisconsin last week; the provision would keep the door open for additional election-eve pronouncements.